 Test transmissions were conducted from the Wagga Wagga College of Technical And Further Education (TAFE) on April 11th to 13th, 1980.
 Programs included classical, middle-of-the-road, rock, country, folk, opera, ballet, jazz as well as music from various international groups presented in their own language.

-After a licence hearing in October 1980, 2AAA-FM was granted a licence by the Australian Broadcasting Tribunal (now called the Australian Communications and Media Authority (ACMA).
+After a licence hearing in October 1980, 2AAA was granted a licence by the Australian Broadcasting Tribunal (now called the Australian Communications and Media Authority (ACMA).